 This autobiography will speak to the soul of any language lover.
 Lahiri falls in love with the Italian language, but struggles to reach that magic place of fluency where she can write, read, and fully express herself in another language.
-So she packs up and moves her family to Italy to immerse herself in the language and culture.
-This book — written in Italian — tracks her journey deep into the Italian language and all that happens along the way.
+So, she packs up and moves her family to Italy to immerse herself in the language and culture.
+This book, originally written in Italian, tracks her journey deep into the Italian language and all that happens along the way.

-This novel takes us to Rio for a fast-paced, intriguing adventure in which an American translator chases after a notoriously unpredictable Brazilian writer when he disappears.
-Through the twists and turns of her pursuits, she finds adventure, love, and lots of hidden mystery between their two distinct languages.
+This novel takes us to Rio, Brazil for a fast-paced, intriguing adventure in which an American translator chases after a notoriously unpredictable Brazilian writer who has disappeared.
+Through the twists and turns of her pursuits, the main character finds adventure, love, and lots of hidden mystery between their two distinct languages.
 If you believe in the magical powers of language learning (and translating!), this one’s for you.

 A literary classic, A Clockwork Orange is an unsettling, intriguing read for anyone fascinated with the trappings of linguistics.
 Set in a future world, the main character, Alex, speaks in an invented language with notes of English and Russian, narrating their sprees of criminal activity.
 Examining the role of language in understanding good versus evil, fans of dystopian literature shouldn’t miss A Clockwork Orange.

 Umami transports readers to a single building complex in Mexico City, where multiple voices are woven together to tell the stories of its residents.
-Diverse in age, circumstance, and even language, each perspective contributes to a larger tale of the love, loss, and family experiences that define this community.
-Translated by Sophie Hughes, this is a great read for a bilingual who speaks Spanish and English — try your hand at both versions!
+Diverse in age, circumstance, and even language — each perspective contributes to a larger tale of the love, loss, and family experiences that define this community.
+Translated by Sophie Hughes, this is a great choice for a bilingual reader who speaks both Spanish and English — try your hand at both versions!

 In this moving memoir, Nafisi takes readers inside the lives of women living in revolutionary Iran, where they are forbidden from reading Western classics.
-But Nafisi takes it upon herself to gather a group of young students and explore the works that matter most to their enlightenment and freedom.
-Get a glimpse into the ideas, dreams, and boldness that stem from her bold act of defiance.
+When Nafisi takes it upon herself to gather a group of young students, they explore the works that have a lasting impact on their enlightenment and freedom.
+Get a glimpse into the ideas, dreams, and boldness that stem from Nafisi’s courageous act of defiance.

-For those who find as much comfort in reading as they do cooking, get yourself a copy of the Indian Cooking Course.
-Learn the traditions of Indian cooking and regional nuances, specialties, and Indian culture from the lens of their culinary traditions.
-With vivid imagery and beautifully intertwined historical insights, explore India from the comforts of your kitchen.
+For those who find as much comfort in reading as they do cooking, get yourself a copy of The Indian Cooking Course.
+Learn about regional nuances, specialties, and Indian culture through the lens of different culinary traditions.
+With vivid imagery and beautifully intertwined historical insights, you can explore India from the comforts of your own kitchen.

-A literary classic, Things Fall Apart offers a compelling viewpoint of the modern African experience, taking readers to an Ibo village in Nigeria.
+A literary classic, Things Fall Apart takes readers to an Igbo village in Nigeria and offers a compelling viewpoint of the modern African experience.
 The novel follows two storylines that overlap in illuminating ways — exploring the cultural realities of colonization, the traditions of Igbo, and the overarching human experiences that connect us all.
 Want an even more intimate reading of Things Fall Apart?
-Start learning conversational Igbo with Mango’s language and culture course — you could even try your hand at reading the novel in its original translation!
+Start learning conversational Igbo with Mango’s language and culture course.

 Now that you’ve traveled the world in books, it’s time to get ready for your next adventure.
-With over 70 world languages to choose from, take your wanderlust on the road with language and culture training designed to prepare an adventurer like you for the experience of a lifetime.
+With over 70 world languages and dialects to choose from, take your wanderlust on the road with language and culture training designed to prepare an adventurer like you for the experience of a lifetime.
+Start learning now!